 Hello!
 Welcome to the School of Management at Clark University.

-I am honored to lead our business school as our students return to campus for the 2021-2022 academic year.
-While parts of higher education have certainly changed amid the global pandemic, SOM remains a community that embraces diversity, challenges the status quo, focuses on social issues, and prepares students for careers in an array of business fields.
+It is my honor to lead our business school and welcome our students to the 2022-2023 academic year.
+Despite all of the changes, highs and lows, experienced throughout much of higher education due to the global pandemic, SOM remains a community that embraces diversity, challenges the status quo, focuses on social issues, and prepares students for careers in an array of business fields.

 Experiential, hands-on learning projects are part of nearly every course at SOM.
 And all students have access to a full program of professional development and networking opportunities through our school’s Stevenish Career Management Center.
 These are just two of the reasons SOM students earn leadership roles at Fortune 500 companies and organizations around the world.

 Most important, our professors take a keen interest in their students’ academic success and professional development.
 Our small class sizes allow students to engage and get to know their faculty mentors – a connection that is a distinct advantage of studying at Clark SOM.
 Because of these opportunities and relationships, our alumni keep in touch with their former professors and staff, which results in a far-reaching network for our students’ benefit.

-In the past three years, SOM launched four new specialized masters programs and revamped its MBA curriculum into a streamlined program, while maintaining high-quality instruction and AACSB accreditation.
+In the past few years, SOM launched new specialized masters programs and revamped its MBA curriculum into a streamlined program, while maintaining high-quality instruction and AACSB accreditation.
 We also continually establish new industry and corporate partnerships to enhance our rigorous academic experience with extensive career support.

 Thank you for your interest in Clark University’s School of Management.
-I invite you to visit our beautiful campus in Worcester, Massachusetts, and learn more about our transformative degree programs.
+I invite you to visit our beautiful campus in Worcester, Massachusetts, and learn more about the area and our transformative degree programs.
 Should you join our program, I am confident you will feel welcomed from the start and leave with the confidence and skills you need to change the world.

 Alan B. Eisner, Ph.D.